Jovi-dr/Jovi-dr/README.md

 ### [Ideas](https://github.com/ptatarczuk/Ideas)

 **Ideas** is a platform for companies with 100+ employees, enabling seamless idea sharing and coordination to boost creativity, engagement, and process improvement built with **TypeScript, React and Java**.
-This project demonstrates my ability to **integrate front-end and back-end components and collaborate effectively within a team.**.
-You can check out the repository [here](https://github.com/ptatarczuk/Ideas).
+This project demonstrates my ability to **integrate front-end and back-end components and collaborate effectively within a team.** You can check out the repository [here](https://github.com/ptatarczuk/Ideas).

 ### [Movie app](https://github.com/ptatarczuk/movie_app)

 **Movie app** is a **MERN stack project** developed collaboratively, showcasing our skills in **full-stack development** and providing a user-friendly platform for exploring and rating movies.
-You can check out the repository [here](https://github.com/ptatarczuk/movie_app.
+You can check out the repository [here](https://github.com/ptatarczuk/movie_app).

 ## Get in Touch 📬
 - **[LinkedIn]**(your_linkedin_profile_link)